ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 capitalizes RATS terms such as Attester, Relying Party, and Claim.
-Therefore, for example, a "Verifier" should be assumed to be an entity that checks the validity of Evidence as per {{!RFC9334}}, whereas a "verifier" could be a more general refence, for example, to a PKI entity that checks the validity of an X.509 certificate or other digital signature as per {{!RFC5280}}.
+Therefore, for example, a "Verifier" should be assumed to be an entity that checks the validity of Evidence as per {{!RFC9334}}, whereas a "verifier" could be a more general reference to a PKI entity that checks the validity of an X.509 certificate or other digital signature as per {{!RFC5280}}.

 The following terms are used in this document: